kinturkt/LLM_Projects/README.md

 ### 🚧 In Progress

 5. **🧠 DualLLM Summarizer Chat**
-   Upload a document and ask questions — get side-by-side answers from **Gemini** and **Groq** for comparison and deeper insight.
+   Upload a document and ask questions, get side-by-side answers from **Gemini** and **Groq** for comparison and deeper insight.

 ---

 ### 🔜 Coming Soon

 6. **📈 AIViz - Chart Generator from Natural Language**
-   Ask for charts in plain English — generate matplotlib or seaborn plots instantly.
+   Ask for charts in plain English - generate matplotlib or seaborn plots instantly.

 7. **🎙️ TalkWise - Personal AI Voice Assistant**
-   Voice-enabled assistant powered by LLMs — speak naturally, ask questions, and get spoken or visual responses in real time.
+   Voice-enabled assistant powered by LLMs - speak naturally, ask questions, and get spoken or visual responses in real time.

 ---